damian2551/Data-Science-and-Analysis_Customer-Engagement/README.md

 colSums((cleaned_reviews==""))
 ```

-**Joint data:** reviews will left joint with `users` since a user can review multiple times.
-Therefore, this approach will ensure not missing any review_id, which will be used for counting the number of review later per user later on.
+**Joint data:** `reviews`will left joint with `users` since a user can review multiple times.
+Therefore, this approach will ensure **not missing any review_id**, which will be used for counting the number of review later per user later on.

 ```{r}
 reviewsUsers <- cleaned_reviews %>% left_join(users, by = c("user_id" = "user_id"))